WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **cannot create the rule for cloudWatch log group through CF**.
 This is a mess :C

+#### DLQ

+- you can set up DLQ for a given target of a rule

+* the EB will **annotate the message that is pushed to DLQ with basic error info**.
+This will allow you to debug stuff bettter

 ### Amazon MQ

 - occupies VPC, and only VPC.
 This is **different than SQS or SNS** where the service CAN be made private, but it's public by default.